engin100/980/labs/lab-3.md

 - [ ] Your data table of indoor and outdoor temperatures and voltages.
 - [ ] A screenshot of your Arduino IDE's Serial Plotter output showing both the temperature as it changes as you walk outside.
 - [ ] Answers (and any work you may have) to the post-lab questions.
+- [ ] Also upload your memo as a PDF to the Memo 1 - Temperature Sensing assignment on Canvas.
+This memo is a completely separate submission from the PDF you turn in for this lab.

 To put said content into a PDF, it is suggested you create a new Google Doc and paste your images and write your text in the document.
 Export/Download this document as a PDF and upload it. **DO NOT SUBMIT A GOOGLE DOC FILE OR SPREADSHEET FILES.**